TheSwanFactory/hclang/LANGUAGE.md

 # The Object Model

-HC is "monadic", in the sense that everything is a single type of object, what we call a Frame.
+HC is "monadic", in the sense that everything is a single type of object that we call a Frame.
 All syntax (aggregates, primitives, functions, even comments!) create Frames.
 Frames combine aspects of dictionaries, arrays, and functions.
 They may seem a little complex, they make everything else much simpler.
 Once you get used to them, constructs in other languages will start to feel like neutered Frames!

 ## Inheritance